Brightside Health

 After launch, support tickets around our services dropped by 60%.
 Bounce rates on the pricing page went from 45% to 22%.
 Revenue per visitor increased by 12% with zero added marketing spend.

-We set out to design a native app experience that makes mental health care feel more accessible, personal, and human.
+We set out to design a native app experience that

-From booking a session to checking in with symptoms, the Brightside app empowers members to engage with their treatment on their own terms.
+From booking a session to checking in with symptoms,

 As the lead product designer on Brightside’s first native app, I helped bring personalized mental health care directly to users’ fingertips.
 From early research to launch, I led the end to end product flow and UI design process—shaping an experience that empowers people to engage with therapy, medication, and support on their own terms.